 - Defines the roles and responsibilities for students, faculty and staff related to supporting student travel abroad

-In accordance with Policy 69 students traveling as part of a UBC activity are expected to:
+In accordance with the policy students traveling as part of a UBC activity are expected to:

 - Prepare for risks associated with travel destination